Herbert Mason: Film career (1928–45)

 In 1928, with the arrival of sound, Mason began to make his mark in the film industry by presenting stage shows for the Gaumont – British cinema circuit.
 He respected and worked with Victor Saville on I Was a Spy (1933) as an assistant director.
 The producer, Michael Balcon, mentioned in his memoir, that he "told [Mason] to take the script [for I was a Spy] to Belgium, find Mrs McKenna, and get her to approve [the script] by page", and that Mason came back "with every page approved".
 Although it was very successful at the box office, Balcon was devastated he watched the completed film, but Mason reassured him that it was his "best to date."
 The film starred Herbert Marshall, who had previously had a role in Daisy Fisher's comedy Lavender Ladies.
 A few decades later, I was a Spy was shown at the National Film Theatre, London.
 The following year, Mason worked with Saville on Evergreen as a unit manager.

 In 1936, he made his first film as director, The First Offence (Bad Blood), a spy thriller in which he directed the young John Mills.
 It was filmed in London and was inspired by Mauvaise Graine directed by Billy Wilder.
 He also directed the famous actor George Arliss just before Arliss retired from the stage.
 He directed a dozen engaging films, including a "diplomatic thriller", East Meets West.
 During filming for East Meets West a group of film extras went on strike, but Mason successfully ended it "by offering each extra an additional pound and a blanket".
-Dr Mitchell refused to allow Mason to direct Doctor Syn because Fisher had German neasles, so Roy Neill replaced Mason.
+Dr Mitchell refused to allow Mason to direct Doctor Syn because Fisher had German measles, so Roy Neill replaced Mason.